 In 1991, President George H.W.
 Bush nominated her to the U.S. District Court, Southern District of New York, and she served in that role from 1992–1998.
 She served as a judge on the United States Court of Appeals for the Second Circuit from 1998–2009.

 President Barack Obama nominated her as an Associate Justice of the Supreme Court on May 26, 2009, and she assumed this role August 8, 2009.

-U.S. Senator from Maine from 1995 to 2013.
-Fourth woman in history to be elected to both houses of Congress and the first woman in American history to serve in both houses of a state legislature and both houses of Congress.
+Snowe was a U.S. Senator from Maine from 1995 to 2013.
+She is the fourth woman in history to be elected to both houses of Congress and the first woman in American history to serve in both houses of a state legislature and both houses of Congress.

 2007: Mae Jemison

 First African-American woman in space aboard NASA’s space shuttle Endeavour.
 Founder of BioSentient Corp, the Jemison Group, and the Dorothy Jemison Foundation for Excellence.

 First woman U.S. secretary of state.
 Founder of the Albright Stonebridge Group.

 2003: Gloria Steinem